lqh929289158/MagWrist_Software/README.md

    - Some lines or data may be unstable and change dramatically.
 Solution: The same as above.
    - All lines become frozen suddenly.
 Solution: **Close the figure, re-connect embedded board, and try again**.
    - _**Only one of the line of a magnetometer keeps constant**_.
 That's the worst case.
 Probably your sensor chip has some problem.
 Unfortunately, there is no good solution until now but changing chip.

+## Continue with RealTimeShow_Relative.py NEXT!

+If you run this program, you can get a dynamic figure that will show you the relative value of 9 magnetometers to the other one(reference magnetometer).

+We call the reference magnetometer **pivot**.